ccherot/winetracker/README.md

 # winetracker
 This is an app built on the MEAN stack which allows users to enter in and upload wine information for their personal cellar.

-For now, this is just a project I am using to explore the mEAN stack and expand my skillset.
+For now, this is just a project I am using to explore the MEAN stack and expand my skillset.
 This may change one day but for now its open source.

 This project is very much still in development so there is no semantic versioning yet.